-The dosing principle makes it possible to achieve "inner success" no matter if you are working with hyporesponsive (given up, undertense) areas in your body needing low dosage - or with hyper-responsive (controlled, tense) areas needing a higher dosage, using and releasing energy.
+The dosing principle makes it possible to achieve "inner success" no matter if you are working with hyporesponsive (given up, low energized) areas in your body needing low dosage - or with hyper-responsive (controlled, tense) areas needing a higher dosage, using and releasing energy.
 For elaboration of the concepts hypo-, hyper-response and dosing, please read the articles "Resource Oriented Skill Training as a Psychotherapeutic Method" 2007 and "Hyporesponse - the Hidden Challenge in Coping with Stress" 2009.

 Pay attention to your breathing while you do the exercises.
 Breathing impacts the energy level in the body and it impacts the flow of emotions.
 These exercises rarely include instruction on how to breathe.
-I prefer to let people find their own rhythm between breathing and movement.
+The intention is to let people find their own rhythm between breathing and movement.

 After each exercise name for yourself the specific sensations the exercises evoked in you.
-Put words to your sensations.
+Put words to your sensations in concrete language.